International Empowerment Speaker and Trainer

 Donna Dahl, International Empowerment Speaker and Trainer

-Author, Personal Empowerment Coach, Self-Publisher, Memory Speaker, Twitter-garten Classes for Twitter Virgins
+Author, Personal Empowerment Coach, Self-Publisher, Speaker, Twitter-garten Classes for Twitter Virgins, Woman of Inspiration

 Education: Master’s in Educational Psychology, Mediation Training, NLP Master Practitioner

-Have Donna Dahl Present at Your Next Program
+Have Donna Dahl to Present at Your Next Program

 Donna Dahl is a speaker/trainer whose presentations, both enlightening and inspirational, have taken her through various parts of North America including Mexico.

-Donna is the author of four books dealing with self-empowerment.
+Donna is the author of four books focused on self-empowerment.
 In sharing her insights, she draws on her rich and extensive life experience through a diverse variety of positions: personal coach, psychologist, trainer and mediator, consultant, member of employee assistance program team, entrepreneur, author, philanthropist and lifelong advocate for personal empowerment.